TLPcoder/templatizejs/README.md

 ## json.readFile

 If there is a JSON or YAML file in your application used for configuration this method will read the file and return the resolved JSON.
-This method is synchronous and will block the event loop.
-It return a bluebird promise if you want to work with callbacks instead you can use bluebird to convert the promise to a callback.
+It return a bluebird promise if you want to work with callbacks instead you can use bluebird to convert the promise to a callback. json.readFile supports files, objects, or yaml strings as sources.

 ``` javascript
     var templatize = require('templatizejs')